INITIAL ARRT CERTIFICATION AND REGISTRATION

 be accessed easily, customized personally, and distributed locally.

-Find out how easy it is to announce a newly earned certification.
+Find out how easy it is to announce a newly earned certification and registration.

 ARRT Rules and Regulations